 (pp. 75 line #32)

-The responder shall use its responder address as the source address and the initiator address obtained from Public Advertising Poll Compact frame as the destination address when transmitting the Public Advertising Response Compact frame.
+The responder should use its responder address as the source address and the initiator address obtained from Public Advertising Poll Compact frame as the destination address when transmitting the Public Advertising Response Compact frame.

 (pp. 75 line #37)

-Once the initiator receives a Public Advertising Response Compact frame, the initiator shall use its initiator address as the source address and the responder address obtained from the Public Advertising Response Compact frame as the destination address for the Public Start of Ranging Compact frame.
+Once the initiator receives a Public Advertising Response Compact frame, the initiator should use its initiator address as the source address and the responder address obtained from the Public Advertising Response Compact frame as the destination address for the Public Start of Ranging Compact frame.

 (pp. 77 line #8)

-The initiator’s address and a responder’s address which are exchanged during initialization shall be used to generate the IRK for obtaining the RPA Hash field value.
+The initiator’s address and a responder’s address which are exchanged during initialization should be used to generate the IRK for obtaining the RPA Hash field value.

 (pp. 77 line #25)

-In a one-to-many session, a One-to-many Poll Compact frame in the first sub-round shall be transmitted as described in 10.39.9.
+In a one-to-many session, a One-to-many Poll Compact frame in the first sub-round is transmitted as described in 10.39.9.

 (pp. 77 line #30)

-The GroupID shall be used to generate the IRK for the RPA Hash field values used in One-to-many Poll Compact frame in the one-to-many ranging session, as described in 10.39.9, in case GroupID is shared with responders.
-If a Group ID is not shared, the value, 0xFFFFFF shall be used to generate the IRK used for the computation of the RPA Hash field value used in the One-to-many Poll Compact frame for the first ranging sub-round in every ranging round.
+The GroupID should be used to generate the IRK for the RPA Hash field values used in One-to-many Poll Compact frame in the one-to-many ranging session, as described in 10.39.9, in case GroupID is shared with responders.
+If a Group ID is not shared, the value, 0xFFFFFF should be used to generate the IRK used for the computation of the RPA Hash field value used in the One-to-many Poll Compact frame for the first ranging sub-round in every ranging round.

 Comment index #550 in 15-25-0174-07-04ab-consolidated-comments-draft-2-0.xlsx